Peace Officers Memorial DayUpdated: May 31, 2023

 “On Peace Officers Memorial Day and during Police Week, we commend the brave men and women of our law enforcement community for continually summoning the courage to fulfill their solemn oath to protect and serve.”

-Peace Officers Memorial Day will be observed on Sunday, May 15, 2022.
+Peace Officers Memorial Day will next be observed on Wednesday, May 15, 2024.